pakoti/Awesome_Sysadmin/6.Printers/readme.md

 # Printers
-How to work and deal with printers in real world using powershell.
+How to work and deal with printers in real world using powershell.we all encountered annoying printers and also to cancel them takes time.read this and solve problems in just a click from now on.

 <ul>
 <li>List All Printers</li>